 Our solar panels are fitted – we just need the sun now!
 We can monitor how much energy the solar panels are generating at our Cawthorne and Barugh Green sites in real time- well done to the Green Team for championing this development!

-As part of our Green initiative to reduce the Naylor group’s carbon footprint, we have recently made a major investment in solar panels.
+As part of our Green initiative to reduce the Naylor group’s carbon footprint, we have invested in solar panels.

 Naylor Forum on tour!